 Primary congenital glaucoma affects approximately 1 in 10,000 people.
 Its frequency is higher in the Middle East.
 Juvenile open-angle glaucoma affects about 1 in 50,000 people.
-Primary open-angle glaucoma is much more common after the age of 40, affecting about 1 percent of the population worldwide.
+Primary open-angle glaucoma is much more common after the age of 40, affecting about 1 to 2 percent of the population worldwide.

 Juvenile open-angle glaucoma is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In some families, primary congenital glaucoma may also be inherited in an autosomal dominant pattern.